israrhussain20110/israrhussain20110/README.md

 ---

-💡 *Focused, professional, and impactful — I build AI systems that matter.*
+💡 *Professional, minimalist, and visually striking — designed to leave an impression without revealing details.*